ewendel/elm-workshop/README.md

 Let's get back to the code.

 Our deck of cards is a list of `Card`s and we will be passing them around in our program.
 Therefore, instead of having to write `List Card` everywhere, we want to be able to write `Deck`.

-1. Create a `type alias` for `List Card` called `Deck`
-1. Update `Model` to have `deck`
+Use a type alias to achieve this.

 In the game we will be matching pairs of cards with each other, and will need some way to distinguish between two cards with the same image.

-1. Create a type `Group` that is either `A` or `B`
-1. Add that as a field in our `Card` type
+We will do this by saying that a card can be _either_ in group `A` or in group `B`.
+Use a union type to achieve this, and add it as a field in our `Card` type.

-Now we are able to check if two cards are of one pair by comparing their `id` and `group` fields!
+Now we can check if two cards are of one pair by comparing their `id` and `group` fields!

 By now our `Main.elm` file is getting quite big, so we should probably do something about that.
-It is common in Elm projects to have the application's models in their own file, so let's try that:
+It is common in Elm projects to have the application's model and associated in their own file(s), so let's try that:

-1. Move all types and type aliases to a new file: `Model.elm`
+1. Move all types and type aliases to the file `Model.elm`
-  * A file and it's module name must match, so in our case `Model.elm` should start with `module Model exposing (..)`
+    * A module's name must match it's file name, so in our case `Model.elm` should start with `module Model exposing (..)`
 1. To use our types in `Main.elm` we also need to import them.
 This is done in the same way as we import the `Html` module; `import Html exposing (..)`